 No hurling.
-You can prevent or diminish altitude sickness -which typically occurs above 8,000 feet- if you follow this advice:
+You can prevent or diminish altitude sickness in Cusco during your travel-which typically occurs above 8,000 feet- if you follow this advice:

 Rest Up.
 Get at least two 8 hours nights of sleep, and make sure you are well hydrated before you start; you can also acclimatize by spending 3 days at high altitude.

 Don’t race, climb slower than your normal walking pace.
 If you need to rest after ascending only 20 yards, you are flirting with exhaustion and need to dial it back.

 Dig deeper.
 When your legs turn to stone or you feel nauseous, we suggest pressure breathing: ‘Take a deep breath, then force air out through pursed lips like you are blowing out a candle.
 Do this 3 to 4 times a minute; vigorous respiration pushes more oxygen from the lungs into the bloodstream.

 Hit the bottle.
 Some studies show that the herbal remedy COCA tea (Inca leaf tea) helps increase red blood cells (drink a lot)

 Some drugs that contain acetazolamide (such as Diamox) can prevent or alleviate some forms of altitude sickness, but be aware of side effects such as numbness and frequent urination.
 See a doctor for prescription and dosage information.

 Treat early Altitude sickness typically starts with nausea, lethargy, headache, irritability and/or loss of appetite.
 We suggest immediate action: slow your pace, hydrate, practice pressure breathing – or just take a rest.
 If your condition doesn’t improve, there’s one simple, sure-fire solution – DESCEND.